Thursday, March 11, 2010 Michelin Tires

 Michelin designs tires for many applications.
 Some are for long life, others for performance, still others for trucks or SUVs.
 Putting the wrong application on a vehicle will be very disappointing.
 AGCO will match the specific application that is right for your vehicle, never just what is in stock.

-We handle Michelin tires, because our testing has proven to us, they consistently perform better than any other brand we have tested.
+We handle Michelin tires, because they consistently perform better than any other brand.
 We are convinced that Michelin tires, installed by us, will provide the overall lowest cost per mile.
+Cheap out of round tires can cause thousands of dollars in unnecessary suspension damage.
+Poor tires ride badly, wear quickly, damage suspension components and cost far too much, all things considered.

 We also verify tires we sell are the exact right size and rating specified by the engineer that designed your vehicle.
 The exact right tire, not just what we have in stock.

-We believe this is the most accurate tire pressure gauge in the worldAccuracy is so important to us that we started building our own tire pressure gauges.
+The PCL Accura tire inflatorAccuracy is so important to us that we started building our own tire pressure gauges.
 We found commercially available gauges were not accurate and did not repeat.
 In 2009, we learned about a gauge, built in England.
 We obtained one of their top models and put it through rigorous test.
 In every test it performed as well or better than our gauges, built with test grade instruments.
 We since replaced our gauges with the new gauges.
-We were so impressed we even became a distributor for PCL products.
-We also maintain a laboratory certified calibration facility, to verify their accuracy and insure your tires are perfectly inflated.
+We also use a certified calibration facility, to verify their accuracy and insure your tires are perfectly inflated.

 Our testing has even found a large variation in valve stems.
-Some simply to not hold air as well as others.
+Some simply do not hold air as well as others.
 Few things are more aggravating than a tire that keeps losing air.
 The stems we use have proven consistently better through our testing.
-Many imported stems also do not meet the safety standards SAE specifies.

-While AGCO recommends only Michelin, we will be happy to assist you if you have problems with tires bought elsewhere.
-For instance, if your tires cause a shake or shimmy.
-Some folks also purchase tires elsewhere and prefer to have us mount and balance them.
+While AGCO recommends only Michelin, we will be happy to help you if you have problems with tires bought elsewhere.
+For instance, if your tires cause a shake or shimmy we will diagnose the problem.
+While we are not able to mount tires that are purchased elsewhere, we will provide documentation of tire problems.
+For instance we can test tires and let you know if they are out of round.

 Give us a try, AGCO and Michelin are a great combination.